 So how close are ADF rituals to actual ancient pagan rituals?

 If you had a time machine and went back to any of the ancient Indo-European cultures, and performed an ADF ritual, chances are there would be very little overt similarity to those cultures' rituals.
 However, on closer examination, the fictional ancient bystanders would (we think) perceive a certain familiarity in many of our ritual elements.
 One example would be our use of a sacred fire, which was quite central to many ancient Indo-European rituals.
 Another is our recognition and honoring of the local area land spirits.
 Another is our offerings to the gods, and the expectation that they will bless us in return for the honor we give them.
 Again, the list goes on and on.

-If your question is, "Is there any evidence that any ancient peoples did the same rituals ADF is doing?" then the answer would have to be no. However, we're not trying to duplicate ancient rituals exactly.
+If your question is, "Is there any evidence that any ancient peoples did the same rituals ADF is doing?" then the answer would have to be no. Interestingly, this is the same answer any strongly reconstructionist group would receive; however, we are neither trying to duplicate ancient rituals exactly, nor do we claim to.
 We're trying to use comparative analysis of different ancient Indo-European cultures in order to understand the main elements of their rituals, and intelligently draw from them to create our own modern Neopagan rituals which follow the patterns and "spirit" of their beliefs and practices as closely as possible.

 How come ADF doesn't cast circles?

 Circles, as used by most Neopagans and Wiccans, are essentially protective measures meant to keep undesired forces out.
 Often this is because the main part of the ritual is some form of focused magical working and these undesirable forces could work against the participants doing the magic.
 In ADF, our main focus is not magical work, it is religious offerings ("sacrifices"), so there is much less emphasis on needing to keep undesirable forces "out" since our focus is much more on inviting our gods and spirits "in".